Can you just show a will to the holder of the assets and take possession? No, you need to head to court.

-An estate planning attorney can guide you in creating a will and an estate plan that meet your unique circumstances and a trust may be the route to go.
+An estate planning attorney can advise you on an estate plan that fits your unique circumstances and a trust may be the route to go.